 -“Nope… They checked her out but she didn’t want to go.”

--“That’s terrible… You should be more considerate with teachers.”
+-“That’s terrible… Should be more considerate with teachers.”

 -“Hello!
 Anybody home?
 It wasn’t any of the girls.
 It was a boy… Get it?”

--“How about taking care of yourself, eh?
-I don’t want to end up like you… a pathetic cipher wasting her life spoonfeeding men—that’s not for me.”
+-“Times change…How about taking care of yourself, eh?
+I don’t want to end up like you—a pathetic cipher wasting her life spoonfeeding men.”

 THUD.
 Susan dropped the pan in the sink.
-“It’s none of your business—”
+“None of your business.”